Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 indicates that median income in North West SA2 is $50,238, with average income at $57,326.
-This contrasts with Rest of Tas., where median income is $49,689 and average income is $59,358.
-Based on Wage Price Index growth of 9.6% from July 2023 to September 2025, estimated current incomes would be approximately $55,061 (median) and $62,829 (average).
-Census data shows household, family, and personal incomes rank modestly in North West, between the 24th and 26th percentiles.
-Income brackets reveal that 33.8% of individuals earn between $1,500 and $2,999, aligning with regional levels where this cohort represents 28.5%.
-Housing costs allow for retention of 90.1% of income, but disposable income ranks below average at the 33rd percentile.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that North West SA2 has an income below the national average.
+The median income is $50,238 and the average income is $57,326.
+This contrasts with Rest of Tas., which has a median income of $49,689 and an average income of $59,358.
+Based on Wage Price Index growth of 9.6% since financial year 2023, current estimates for North West SA2 would be approximately $55,061 (median) and $62,829 (average) as of September 2025.
+Census data reveals that household, family, and personal incomes in North West rank modestly, between the 24th and 26th percentiles.
+Income brackets indicate that the $1,500 - 2,999 earnings band captures 33.8% of the community (1,499 individuals), which aligns with regional levels where this cohort represents 28.5%.
+Housing costs are manageable with 90.1% retained, but disposable income sits below average at the 33rd percentile.

 Frequently Asked Questions - Income